UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Preliminaries

-\boldstartspace{Positional encoding field (PE-Field).} In DiT-based image generation models, the latent code $\mathbf{x}$ is patchified and flattened into a sequence of tokens.
-2D positional encodings (PE) (specifically RoPEs~\cite{su2024roformer}) are appended to each token to indicate its 2D spatial locations, primarily enforcing spatial coherence within the self-attention mechanism~\cite{bai2025positional}.
-Motivated by this finding, PE-Field~\cite{bai2025positional} formulates novel view synthesis (NVS) as image generation conditioned on the source image and relative camera transformation.
-It concatenates clean tokens from the source image with noisy target tokens along the sequence dimension, and reassigns the PEs of clean tokens according to their projected positions, derived from 3D reconstruction and the target view transformation.
-Given that patch tokens are spatially coarser than pixel-wise warping, PE-field proposes multi-level PEs for sub-patch detail modeling to improve alignment precision, which apply different heads of attention layers with warped PEs derived from different resolution grids.
-Additionally, PE-field extends PEs with per-token depth values to allow DiT to perceive relative depth relationships.
+\paragraph{Positional encoding field (PE-Field).} In DiT-based image generation models, the latent code $\mathbf{x}$ is patchified and flattened into a sequence of tokens.
+2D positional encodings (PEs), particularly RoPEs~\cite{su2024roformer}, are appended to each token to indicate its 2D spatial locations, primarily enforcing spatial coherence within the self-attention mechanism~\cite{bai2025positional}.
+Motivated by this finding, PE-Field~\cite{bai2025positional} formulates novel view synthesis (NVS) as image generation conditioned on a source image and relative camera transformations.
+It concatenates clean tokens from the source image with noisy target tokens along the sequence dimension, then reassigns the PEs of clean tokens according to their projected positions, derived from 3D scene reconstruction and target view transformation.
+Given that patch tokens are spatially coarser than pixel-wise warping, PE-Field proposes multi-level PEs for sub-patch detail modeling to improve alignment precision, which apply different heads of attention layers with warped PEs derived from different resolution grids.
+Additionally, PE-Field extends PEs with per-token depth values, enabling the DiT to explicitly model relative depth relationships.